 The first time I was fearful for my life was in my early twenties.
 I was sitting at the Royal Women’s Hospital.
-My legs were spread wide apart, my womanhood exposed to the doctor sitting in between my thighs.
+My legs were spread, the doctor sitting in between my thighs.
 For some, this position would be uncomfortable, but for me, it was now common practice.
 In the past two years, I had seen more gynaecologists and received more biopsies than I could count.

 “Six months after the operation and you are in the same state as you were before...”
 The doctor looked troubled and rubbed the top of his brow.
 The conversation led to treatment options, radiation therapy.
 If left untreated, it could spread to my kidneys.
 His sentence was left unfinished as if a black cloud had filled the room.

 It was a difficult choice to make.

 Although I received the official “all clear” two years ago, I rarely consider this time and how grateful I am to be alive.
 To feel the grass between my toes, to taste a delicious morsel of food or to snuggle into the protective arms of my partner.
 That is of course, until last week.